An Introduction to Content Security Policy (CSP)

 'unsafe-inline' allows potentially unsafe inline JavaScript.
 As the name implies, this requires caution – we’ll look at inline JavaScript shortly.

 'unsafe-eval' permits potentially unsafe eval‘ed code.
-Use with even more caution!
+Use it with even more caution!

-For all of these constants, it’s important that you wrap them in single quotations, as listed.
+For all of these constants, you must wrap them in single quotations, as listed.

 Once you have your sources defined, you simply append them to a keyword representing the resource type.
 For scripts, that means using the script-src keyword.